joelparkerhenderson/architecture-decision-record/examples/microsoft-azure-devops.md

 "The tools are not well integrated, the UI is really slow, there’s no dashboard view of active pull requests, builds, releases, etc for my favorite repos.
 Build/Deploy times are insanely slow."

 "We tried to also use Azure Boards (Work Items, Boards, Backlogs, etc).
 Ouch.
 It is a complete UI mess of disjointed ideas.
 Instead of implementing one thing well, they implemented two dozen things terribly."

+### Windows Development MVP

+Windows Development MVP here.
+I feel like I must shoulder some of the responsibility here for not being louder about these issues.
+But must say, I'm disappointed to hear you're "surprised" about the UX issues.
+I've been telling your folks the UX is dreadful (e.g. as far back as pre-launch) and kept hearing back "we know, we're fixing it".
+I'll start formalizing the feedback and push it through the pipes, stay tuned.
+I'm also local (Bellevue), would love to come in and try to pipeline our relatively simple oss .net/wpf/uwp app.
+I suspect it'll be an eye opener for the both of us.

+Some examples:

+* You can't build a pipeline with a git repo. that contains submodules

+* Found it impossible to edit the PATH for some custom tooling

+* The New Pipeline experience just doesn't make a lot of sense, new users clicking around will eventually end up at the wrong Docs.

 ### Edward Thomson (Azure PM) summary